mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sharing via ZIP should be replaced with resource bundles, but older
-brush packs are stored in zip files.
+brush packs are stored in ZIP files.

 Using a ZIP with the relevant files.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Go to :menuselection:`Settings --> Manage Resources... --> Open Resource Folder` to open the resource folder.
 #.
-Then, open up the zip file.
+Then, open up the ZIP file.
 #.
-Copy the brushes, paintoppresets and patterns folders from the zip
+Copy the brushes, paintoppresets and patterns folders from the ZIP
    file to the resource folder.
 You should get a prompt to merge the
    folders, agree to this.
 #.
 Restart Krita.